-14.1.3 Compiled Code
+13.1.4 Compiled Code

 Like the case of Java, the Python interpreter compiles any code it executes to byte code for the Python virtual machine.
 If the code is imported, then the compiled code is saved in a file with suffix .pyc, so it won't have to be recompiled again later.
+Running byte code is faster, since the interpreter doesn't need to translate the Python syntax anymore.